-Nowadays, meditation entered the educational aspect and schooling systems all across the world – for a reason!
-Mindful practices have proved to be multiple rewarding for the mental and physical health and well-being of kids.
+Meditation has been adopted by the education sector and schooling systems across the world – for a reason.
+Mindful practices have proved to be greatly rewarding for the mental and physical health and well-being of kids.

 1. Moon and Stars

-Peace Out and Jamie came up with an incredibly calming guided relaxation video.
+Peace Out and Jamie came up with an incredibly calming guided relaxation video for kids.
 Jamie’s story is perfect for bedtime, as she is guiding you through celestial scenery – moon and stars.

 Her gentle voice makes it so easy for kids to focus on the story and dive into a beautiful world of meditation.

-Peace Out uploads free guided meditation for kids on a regular basis, covering all aspects of the day – from a quick morning session to mellow nighttime meditation.
+Peace Out uploads free guided meditation for kids regularly, covering all aspects of the day – from a quick morning session to mellow nighttime meditation.

 2. Breath Meditation for Kids

 Final practice includes kids imagining themselves as a fish.
 The fish is turning into a man and feels the air in its lungs for the first time.
-The point here is to get the closer idea of how does it feel to breathe when you breathe properly.
+The point here is to get a close idea of how it feels when you breathe properly.

 This meditation is great for any time of the day, as it works well either for relaxing, preparing for studying, or a bedtime story.